software-students-fall2023/3-python-package-exercise-sst3/README.md

 ### Installing

 Please use pip to install.
-To install run pip install sstgame
+To install run pip install sstgame==0.1.8

 ### Importing